Assessing Land-Based Threats to Coral Reef Habitats in Laolao Bay, CNMI

-Land-based sources of pollution, including sediment, are one of the primary threats to coral reef health in many island environments.
-Research suggests that successful management of fringing coral reefs adjacent to volcanic islands may not be possible without proper land use management in the contributing watersheds.
-Up-to-date and accurate maps, combined with traditional ecological knowledge, are needed to effectively assess land-based threats to coral reef ecosystems and prioritize management actions.
+Land-based sources of pollution, including sediment, are one of the primary threats to coral reefs in many island environments.
+Research suggests that successful management of fringing reefs adjacent to volcanic islands may not be possible without proper land use management in contributing watersheds.
+Effectively analyzing land-based threats and prioritizing actions to combat them not only requires traditional ecological knowledge, but also accurate, up-to-date maps—which were lacking in Saipan, Commonwealth of the Northern Mariana Islands (CNMI).

-In Saipan, Commonwealth of the Northern Mariana Islands (CNMI), the Nonpoint-Source Pollution and Erosion Comparison Tool (N-SPECT) and the Habitat Priority Planner (HPP) were used to generate maps to facilitate a community-based watershed assessment process.
-The Laolao Bay watershed is covered by a mix of non-native forests, grasslands, plantations, and urban areas, with known sediment sources that include unpaved access roads, streambeds, and denuded upland areas.
-N-SPECT was used to develop graphical interpretations of these sediment source areas, as well as compare the relative changes in sediment flux under different management scenarios, including replanting trees and paving roads.
-HPP, along with additional techniques and tools, was used to guide the development of strategies to address coral reef ecosystem protection.
-Elevation data derived from lidar systems and land cover data developed from satellite imagery provided base map information for the erosion analysis of the Laolao Bay watershed.
-These data sources were combined for this project to match the scale of community interests and management priorities.
+Saipan’s Laolao Bay watershed is covered by a mix of non-native forests, grasslands, plantations, and urban areas, with several known sediment sources.
+Managers used NOAA’s Nonpoint-Source Pollution and Erosion Comparison Tool (N-SPECT) to develop graphical interpretations of these sediment source areas and compare the relative changes in sediment flux under different scenarios, such as replanting trees and paving roads.
+They used the NOAA Habitat Priority Planner, with additional techniques and tools, to develop strategies for coral reef protection.
+Elevation data derived from lidar and land cover data developed from satellite imagery provided base map information for the erosion analysis of the watershed.
+These data sources were combined to meet the community’s interests and priorities.